Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 In practice, the element to be taken into account is the chronological aspect of the EU and Euratom projects in which the person is involved and for which project you have already reported personnel costs.
 In this respect, as it would be unlikely that projects have the same reporting period end date, the beneficiary should declare all the day-equivalents in the project with the reporting period that comes first.
 Then, for the second project, the beneficiary can adjust the number of day-equivalents to respect the horizontal ceiling rule for the year at stake covered by the reporting period.

 In any case, the number of projects a person works on in a year is not relevant; you must still adhere to the horizontal ceiling, even for employees dedicated to only one project or several.
-The logic explained above, for complying with the horizontal ceiling rule, would also apply where more than two EU/Euratom projects are running in parallel
+The logic explained above, for complying with the horizontal ceiling rule, would also apply where more than two EU/Euratom projects are running in parallel.

 The rounding should be done only for the calculation of the total maximum declarable day equivalents and total number of day-equivalents worked on the action while calculating the total personnel cost of a person during reporting.
 You should not make the rounding for calculation of horizontal ceiling.